Best Humidifiers of 2022

 Humidifiers also can help keep the things you own in good condition.
-Without enough moisture in indoor air, leather goods can crack, wood floor boards can shrink and creak, and guitars and other musical instruments can quickly go out of tune.
+Without enough moisture in indoor air, leather goods can crack, wood floorboards can shrink and creak, and guitars and other musical instruments can quickly go out of tune.

-Our tests found that some humidifiers are much better than others at pumping out the amount of moisture the manufacturers claim they produce.
+Our tests find that some humidifiers are much better than others at pumping out the amount of moisture the manufacturers claim they produce.
 And some humidifiers are quieter, more convenient to use and clean, or use less energy.

 Here’s a look at five top-rated humidifiers, one for each size we test.

 For more shopping advice, see our humidifier buying guide.
 For test results and more options, CR members can check our complete humidifier ratings, which include units that range from personal size all the way up to consoles that can humidify 1,000 square feet or more.